 A while, we have written about Ubuntu’s Snaps.
 Snaps are introduced by Canonical for Ubuntu operating system, and later it was adopted by other Linux distributions such as Arch, Gentoo, and Fedora etc. A snap is a single binary package bundled with all required libraries and dependencies, and you can install it on any Linux distribution, regardless of its version and architecture.
 Similar to Snaps, there is also another tool called Flatpak.
 As you may already know, packaging distributed applications for different Linux distributions are quite time consuming and difficult process.
 Each distributed application has different set of libraries and dependencies for various Linux distributions.
 But, Flatpak, the new framework for desktop applications that completely reduces this burden.
 Now, you can build a single Flatpak app and install it on various operating systems.
 How cool, isn’t it?

 Also, the users don’t have to worry about the libraries and dependencies, everything is bundled within the app itself.
 Most importantly, Flaptpak apps are sandboxed and isolated from the rest of the host operating system, and other applications.
 Another notable feature is we can install multiple versions of the same application at the same time in the same system.
 For example, you can install VLC player version 2.1, 2.2, and 2.3 on the same system.
 So, the developers can test different versions of same application at a time.

-In this tutorial, we will see how to install Flatpak applications.
+In this tutorial, we will see how to install Flatpak in GNU/Linux.